axlrn/quickviz-raise-the-bar-community-dashboard/README.md

 # 🏆 QuickViz – Raise the Bar | Community Interests Dashboard (PBIP)

 This repository contains the **full PBIP project** of the dashboard that won
-**QuickViz Week 1 – "Raise the Bar"**, from the Microsoft Fabric community.
+**QuickViz Week 1 – "Raise the Bar"**, from the Microsoft Fabric community QuickViz Challenges | Fabric Data Days 2025.

 Using the PBIP format allows anyone to:
 - Explore the complete report structure